S7 Replacement Methods and the R CMD Check Crash

 The workaround

 Move your replacement method registrations into .onLoad().
-The check only scans top-level source assignments such as methods registered at load time bypass it and dispatch identically at runtime.
+R CMD check only scans top-level source assignments, so methods registered at load time bypass the check entirely while dispatching identically at runtime.

 Read-only methods ($, [[, names) are unaffected and can stay at the top level.